Myles2k/LTEReboot/README.md

 </ul>

 <h2>A little side note:</h2>
-You can use the Windows Task Planner to check for a connection serveral times throughout the day.
+You can use the Windows Task Planner to check for a connection and run <b>LTEReboot</b> serveral times throughout the day.